hushmirror/hush3/src/cc/CC_made_easy.md

  *                                                                            *
  ******************************************************************************/

-How to write utxo based CryptoConditions contracts for KMD chains by jl777
+How to write utxo based CryptoConditions contracts for HUSH chains by jl777

 This is not the only smart contracts methodology that is possible to build on top of OP_CHECKCRYPTOCONDITION, just the first one.
 All the credit for getting OP_CHECKCRYPTOCONDITION working in the Komodo codebase goes to @libscott.
 I am just hooking into the code that he made and tried to make it just a little easier to make new contracts.

 There is probably some fancy marketing name to use, but for now, I will just call it "CC contract" for short, knowing that it is not 100% technically accurate as the CryptoConditions aspect is not really the main attribute.
-However, the KMD contracts were built to make the CryptoConditions codebase that was integrated into it to be more accessible.
+However, the HUSH contracts were built to make the CryptoConditions codebase that was integrated into it to be more accessible.

 Since CC contracts run native C/C++ code, it is turing complete and that means that any contract that is possible to do on any other platform will be possible to create via CC contract.